Karen Daniel, Director

 Steven Drizin is a Clinical Professor at Northwestern Law School where he has been on the faculty since 1991.
 He is also the Assistant Dean of the Bluhm Legal Clinic, and since March 2004, he has been a member of the Center on Wrongful Convictions.
 At the Center, Professor Drizin's research interests involve the study of false confessions, and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.

 Andrea Lewis joined the Center on Wrongful Convictions in October 2013 as a Clinical Fellow.
 She focuses on the Women’s Project, assisting in the representation of incarcerated women with claims of actual innocence, research, and public education efforts.
-Prior to joining the Women’s Project, Andrea was an associate in the Labor and Employment practice area at Vedder Price P.C. in Chicago, where she represented clients in state and federal matters as well as working on pro bono projects.
-Andrea is a 2011 graduate of Northwestern University School of Law and a former Center on Wrongful Convictions student.
+Prior to joining the Women’s Project, Ms Lewis was an associate in the Labor and Employment practice area at Vedder Price P.C. in Chicago, where she represented clients in state and federal matters as well as working on pro bono projects.
+Ms. Lewis is a 2011 graduate of Northwestern University School of Law and a former Center on Wrongful Convictions student.

 Judy Royal has been a staff attorney of the Center on Wrongful Convictions since 2002.
 A 1981 graduate of Northwestern University School of Law, Ms. Royal has been involved in the Center’s public education efforts as well as assisting in the representation of Center clients.
 The more significant cases she has worked on at the CWC include the exonerations of Julie Rea, Maurice Patterson, Jacques Rivera, Juan Rivera and, most recently, Daniel Taylor.
 Ms. Royal is Co-Director of the recently launched Women’s Project of the Center on Wrongful Convictions.

 Sara Sommervold joined the Center on Wrongful convictions in March 2014 as the Intake Attorney.
 She focuses on analyzing requests for representation, research, case support, and public events.
 She is a 2013 graduate of the University of St. Thomas School of Law in Minneapolis, MN, where she was a student attorney in the first federal commutations clinic in the United States.
-She comes to the CWC after clerking for public defenders in Cook County, IL, and Washington, MN.
+Ms. Sommervold comes to the CWC after clerking for public defenders in Cook County, IL, and Washington County, MN.

 Executive Director Rob Warden is an award winning legal affairs journalist who, as editor and publisher of Chicago Lawyer magazine during the 1980's, exposed more than a score of wrongful convictions in Illinois, including cases in which six innocent men had been sentenced to death.